moghoneem1122/Snake_Game/README.md

 ### ⚙️ Build Instructions

 1. Open the project in **VS Code**
+2. change the food image source to the image path on your pc.
-2. Open the terminal inside VS Code
+3. Open the terminal inside VS Code
-3. Navigate to the build folder:
+4. Navigate to the build folder:

 ```
 cd build